daattali/beautiful-jekyll/_posts/2017-10-03-TerminalMod.md

 Install directions are right on the README.md page but I didn't follow them exactly.
 Here's what I did instead:

 **Step 1** - scroll through the main page and find a palette you like.
 Remember the name.
-I liked [this one](https://github.com/lysyi3m/osx-terminal-themes#birdsofparadise) because apparently I subconsiously wish I went to Tufts given that color scheme...
+I liked [this one](https://github.com/lysyi3m/osx-terminal-themes#birdsofparadise)...

 **Step 2** - Open up your Terminal program and clone the repo as follows:

-> *Side note: I have a generic `gitstuff` subdirectory within `My Documents` to pace cloned repos for little projects just like these... that's used in the example below*
+> *Side note: I have a generic `gitstuff` subdirectory within `My Documents` to place cloned repos for little projects just like these... that's used in the example below*

 ```
 cd $HOME/Documents/GitStuff/